gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 that it would somehow vanish overnight, then been ashamed of my cowardice.
 A few mouthfuls of cold couscous with a fried egg didn't improve my mood.
 Neither did a workout in Ishad's yard.
-Sword and spear, footwork exercises, fifty times up the rope that hung against his wall---it usually calmed me down, but it seemed that nothing could make the itch in the back of my head go away.
+Sword and spear, footwork exercises, fifty times up the rope that hung against his wall—it usually calmed me down, but it seemed that nothing could make the itch in the back of my head go away.

 A few of his paying students sparred with me after I finished my warmup.
 I fenced with them furiously, one on one or one against two, while Ishad shouted himself hoarse.
 "Pick up your feet!
 Yes, those feet, the big flat ones at the ends of your legs!
 And follow through, damn it!
-No, no, from the same side, backhand, or he'll---gaaah."
+No, no, from the same side, backhand, or he'll—gaaah."

 Kerrem showed up as the last of them were sponging the sweat out of their armpits.
 "It's fate," he said, trying to find a bright side as always.